Polymarket/python-order-utils/README.md

     <img src='https://img.shields.io/pypi/v/py-order-utils.svg' alt='PyPI'/>
 </a>

-Python utilities used to generate and sign limit and market orders on Polymarket's CLOB
+Python utilities used to generate and sign orders from Polymarket's Exchange

 ### Install